Packing your luggage seems pretty simple, but there are some important things to remember as you prepare for your trip.

 Get ready for winter

 Edmonton’s winter temperatures average from -7 to -20 degrees Celsius and sometimes colder so it is important to have appropriate clothing.
 Remember that Canada has central heating so it is not necessary to wear heavy clothing indoors.
-See Winter in Edmonton for more tips.
+See Weather in Edmonton for more tips.

 Buy when you arrive

 We recommend that you buy bedding, furniture, and household goods once you are arrive as it is generally much, much easier than having these things shipped.
-Once in Edmonton, stop by the International Centre for tips on where to shop for household items.
+Once in Edmonton, stop by the International Services Centre for tips on where to shop for household items.